Deploy a Cluster

 Deploy the Cluster and the Application

-Select the tab for the workflow you want to learn more about.
+Select the workflow you want to learn more about.

 You can create and manage clusters directly from the Palette dashboard.
 Use the following steps to learn how to deploy a host cluster to multiple cloud providers.